AmaroTruong/LebronQuoteRESTfulApi/README.md

 GET /quotes/<quote_id>: Get a specific quote.
 PUT /quotes/<quote_id>: Update a specific quote.
 The body of the request should be a JSON object with a 'quote' field.
 DELETE /quotes/<quote_id>: Delete a specific quote.

+1. GET /quotes: Get a list of all quotes.
+\```bash
+2. POST /quotes: Add a new quote.
+The body of the request should be a JSON object with a 'quote' field.
+\```bash
+3. GET /quotes/<quote_id>: Get a specific quote.